-One of the Company's our wholly owned subsidiaries, Matrix, has approvals from Fannie Mae and Freddie Mac to own and manage MSR, which represent the right to control the servicing of residential mortgage loans.
-Matrix acquires MSR from third-party originators through flow and bulk purchases but does not directly service mortgage loans; instead, it contracts with appropriately licensed subservicers to handle substantially all servicing functions in the name of the subservicer for the mortgage loans underlying the Company's MSR.
-On October 1, 2023, the Company, through its newly acquired subsidiary RoundPoint, began directly servicing a portion of the mortgage loans underlying the Company's MSR portfolio as well as servicing mortgage through the recapture of MSR on loans underlying in our MSR owned by third parties.
-RoundPoint has approvals from Fannie Mae and Freddie Mac to service residential mortgage loans. portfolio that refinance.
-As of September 30, 2023 March 31, 2024, our MSR had a fair market value of \$3.2 billion \$3.1 billion.
+One of our wholly owned subsidiaries, Matrix, TH MSR Holdings, has approvals from Fannie Mae and Freddie Mac to own and manage MSR, which represent the right to control the servicing of residential mortgage loans.
+Matrix TH MSR Holdings acquires MSR from third-party originators through flow and bulk purchases, as well as through the recapture of MSR on loans in our its MSR portfolio that refinance.
+As of March 31, 2024 June 30, 2024, our MSR had a fair market value of \$3.1 billion.

-As of September 30, 2023 March 31, 2024, our MSR portfolio included MSR on 854,816 844,869 loans with an unpaid principal balance of \$218.7 billion approximately \$213.6 billion.
-The following tables summarize table summarizes certain characteristics of the loans underlying our MSR by gross weighted average coupon rate types and ranges at September 30, 2023 March 31, 2024:
+As of March 31, 2024 June 30, 2024, our MSR portfolio included MSR on 844,369 833,583 loans with an unpaid principal balance of approximately \$213.6 billion \$209.4 billion.
+The following table summarizes certain characteristics of the loans underlying our MSR by gross weighted average coupon rate types and ranges at March 31, 2024 June 30, 2024: